AdvancedNetworkingSystems/AS_graph_generator/Readme.md

 # AS graph generator

 bgp.py contains the code of the generator I developed starting from [1].
-It generates random NetworkX DiGraph objects following the algorithm published in [1].
+It generates random NetworkX Graph objects following the algorithm published in [1].

 ## Properties